 How We Design for Your Surroundings

-Have you ever purchased a paint swatch, brought it home, and have it look completely different than in the store?
+Have you ever purchased a paint swatch and brought it home, only to notice that it looks completely different than in the store?
 A good reason for this is exposure.
 The sun’s rays bounce light against the items in the room, leaving a different-looking hue.
 In interior design, we can either embrace the light or mitigate it depending on the room.
-Here’s a quick guide:

-- Northern Exposure – Windows facing the north are the luckiest, receiving a consistent amount of light throughout the day.
-The blue of the sky dominates, so rooms with northern exposure will have a blue-ish tinge to them.
+- Northern Exposure – Windows facing the north are the luckiest, receiving a consistent amount of natural light throughout the day.
+The blue of the sky dominates, so rooms with northern exposure will have a blue tinge to them.

 - Eastern Exposure – With the sun rising in the east, these rooms will find themselves bathed with light in the AM.
 For the rest of the day, the color green dominates.
 If your bedroom has an eastern exposure and you’d prefer not to awaken with the sun, it’s important to invest in blackout drapery.